-I bought the Garmin Vivoactive 3 Music in December 2018 and so far it has been a great smartwatch.
-I have especially enjoyed the music and swimming features.
+I bought the Garmin Vivoactive 3 Music in December 2018 and it was a great smartwatch.
+I especially enjoyed the music and swimming features.
 My only complaint so far is that the device doesn’t look as premium as I would have hoped for (the non-music version with the stainless steel bezel is nicer).

 Keep reading if you are interested in an honest review walking through all the features I have used and my opinion of them.